adrianehambrick/adrianehambrick/README.md

  ✨ About Me ✨

--  I’m currently working on the Google Data Analytics Professional Certificate to hone my skills as a data analyst.
+- Currently working on the Google Data Analytics Professional Certificate
-- I enjoy learning new skills and systems
+- Enjoy learning new skills and systems
--->
+- Loves finding new ways to use Excel; I use it in my everyday life as well as in my work
+- Always looking for smarter ways to turn real-world problems into useful, strucured data

 Projects:

--*star*  SQL Project - Coming Soon...
+- ⭐ SQL Project - Coming Soon...
-- Capstone Project - Coming Soon...
+- ⭐ Capstone Project - Coming Soon...
--  Excel Project Coming Soon...
+- ⭐ Excel Project Coming Soon...